mkp7/cricket/README.md

 - Remaining wickets left
 - Runs require to win the match
 - For each remaining player, a probability of scoring runs;
+  (assuming the batting order is the same as input order)
   - probability of scoring either 0, 1, 2, 3, 4, 5, 6 on each ball or get out

 RULES OF THE GAME: